llm-bible/llm-bible.github.io/_publications/hu2021controllable.markdown

 bibkey: hu2021controllable
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2109.06717"}
-tags: ['Language Modeling', 'Applications', 'Tools', 'Reinforcement Learning']
+tags: ['Applications', 'Tools', 'Language Modeling', 'Reinforcement Learning']
 ---
 Controllable text generation is an appealing but challenging task, which allows users to specify particular attributes of the generated outputs.
 In this